bcgov/design-system/components/radio/README.md

 <component-preview path="components/radio/sample.html" height="150px" width="800px"> </component-preview>

 ## Use This For
-* When users have to select only one option from a list
+* A user can only select one option from a list

 ## Don't Use This when
-*	A user can select more than one option from a list, use a [checkbox](../checkbox.md) instead
+*	A user can select more than one option from a list.
+In this case, use a [checkbox](../checkbox.md)

 ## Design Guidance
 *	Users cannot go back to having no option selected once they have selected one.
 If applicable, you should include a ‘None of the above’ or I don’t know option’